Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 ### Preparation
 Preparation involves creating the static fields for a class or interface and initializing such fields to their **default values**.
+> [!NOTE]
-**This does not require the execution of any Java Virtual Machine code; explicit initializers for static fields are executed as part of initialization, not preparation.**
+> This does not require the execution of any Java Virtual Machine code;
+> explicit initializers for static fields are executed as part of initialization, not preparation.
+>

-**Preparation may occur at any time following creation but must be completed prior to initialization.**
+> Preparation may occur at any time following creation but must be completed prior to initialization.

 ### Resolution